NCBI-Hackathons/chervil/README.md

 (note: these are made-up accessions)

 2. Simple one line command to generate HERV count data

+This command calls multiple scripts that execute the pipeline we have developed.
+    a.
+RetroSpotter github repo is cloned
+    b. call the RetroSpotter script makeblastdb.sh to create a blast database of the human endogenous retroviruses
+    c. this is all taken care of using a reference fasta file from RetroSpotter
+    d. call the RetroSpotter script run_jobs.sh which uses the magicblast command to align RNAseq reads to the reference blast database
+    e. call the RetroSpotter script count_hits.sh which takes the sam files output from the run_jobs.sh script and counts the number of reads corresponding to each ERV gene
+    f. organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file
+    g. feed this dataframe into our machine learning algorithm for class detection

 3. Other use info here?

 ## Installation